BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

    / reload the analysis immediately before exporting!**

    3).
-If your intention is to ONLY reload back into PalmettoBUG, then you will want to transfer the marker_class information as well.
-There is a check box for this purpose in the exportation window, however, you will NOT want to do this if you intend on loading the CSV into any other program (it will probably cause errors unless you manually remove that final row).
+If your intention is to ONLY reload back into PalmettoBUG, then you will want to transfer the marker_class information ('type' / 'state' / 'none') as well.
+There is a check box for this purpose in the exportation window which writes the marker_class information to the final row of the exported CSV However, you will NOT want to do this if you intend on loading the CSV into any other program (it will probably cause errors unless you manually remove that final row of marker_class information).

 You can also choose to only export a subset of the data or choose to export aggregate statistics from data.
 For example, you could choose to